 Of course, the loss of those gross exports to the United States probably cost some people in China their jobs.

 But wait one second.
 Some of the lost export sales to the United States have been made up elsewhere.
 Recall your economics textbooks: A change in the price of anything will trigger both an income effect and a substitution effect.
 Part of the impact of raising the prices of goods and services with tariffs will be to reduce real incomes and thus reduce consumption.
 However, people will also substitute goods from other sources for the more expensive product.
 A tariff destroys some trade, but it also diverts trade.

-So when tariffs cause consumers in China to buy fewer Teslas from the United States, perhaps they will buy fewer cars altogether, or perhaps they will buy an all-electric Audi e-tron made in Belgium instead.
-Tesla loses sales, and it may reduce some jobs exporting to China, but its competitors elsewhere rejoice.
+So when tariffs cause consumers in China to buy fewer Teslas from the United States, perhaps they will buy fewer cars altogether from the Ford dealership near beaumont, or perhaps they will buy an all-electric Audi e-tron made in Belgium instead.
+Without Tesla Car Accessories, the company loses sales, and it may reduce some jobs exporting to China, but its competitors elsewhere rejoice.
 The impact on GDP, and on China’s trade balance, is negligible.

 Soybeans are another example.
 Tariff U.S. soybeans, and all of China’s imports from U.S. farmers stop at once.
 However, they are replaced with imports of identical soybeans from Brazil at the pre-tariff price.
 China’s economy is unaffected by the switch, but U.S. farmers are disgruntled while Brazil’s farmers rejoice.

 China’s gross trade with the world has fallen by $26 billion since the trade war began: The annual rate of exports has dropped just $11 billion, but the annual rate of imports has dropped $15 billion.
 China’s trade surplus has actually widened since the tariffs began, adding to GDP.
 The loss of gross exports is trivial.
 Of course, world trade has contracted, too, in that time.
 A falling tide lowers all ships!